skui-org/ci/README.md

-# ci
+# SkUI CI repository

-CI setup for skui projects
+This repository contains the CI related files for SkUI projects.